Students are encouraged to submit all transfer course work from regionally accredited

 credit.
 The student may not take fewer credits than were earned on the test.

-- To register for the exam, go to http://flats.byu.edu or see the Humanities Division secretary in HU 127A.
+- To register for the exam, go to http://flats.byu.edu or contact the testing center.

 International Baccalaureate (IB) Exam Credit